-We have a jam-packed programme at #EarthOptimism 2021.
-Join us for a series of talks from some of the world’s greatest thinkers, celebrating the victories being won and alliances being formed in protecting the future of our planet.
-Our programme is filled with a variety of content, from online films to live Q&As and from presentations to activities we can all do to make positive changes in our lives.
+We had a jam-packed programme at #EarthOptimism 2021.
+There was a series of talks from some of the world’s greatest thinkers, celebrating the victories being won and alliances being formed in protecting the future of our planet.
+Our programme was filled with a variety of content, from online films to live Q&As and from presentations to activities we can all do to make positive changes in our lives.
 All of this content was first shown at the Cambridge Festival but you can catch all of the talks and activities on demand.

 There is hope.
 There is Earth Optimism.